I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 If the camber isn’t built well, the bar isn’t going to balance well on your back.

-So while the camber angle of 22 degrees is similar to other high performing bars on the market, the camber itself is still one of the Bells of Steel
+So while the camber angle of 22 degrees is similar to other high performing bars on the market, the camber drop itself is still one of the SS3’s main weak points.

 A great safety squat bar should be capable of balancing perfectly on your back without any weight or the support of your hands.